uwegeercken/rule_maintenance/README.md

 The latest version has enhanced user support: filtering on pages, storing filters and a calendar widget.
 New is also a project copy function and a search function for rules and actions.

-Note 1: make sure that you have imported the database schema before you run the web application.
+Make sure you have a MySQL or Mariadb server running.
+You will need a user and user password which allows to create the database, tables and some initial data.

     Copyright (C) 2008-2017  Uwe Geercken